WELCOME TO SJW

 Included here is valuable information concerning workshop policies, residence-hall living, food-service information, and instructors.
 When you check in for the workshop, you will receive an updated schedule listing the sessions and their locations.
 If you have any other concerns or questions, feel free to contact a staff member at any time.
 The Summer Journalism Workshop is conducted under the auspices of the Kettle Moraine Press Association in partnership with the Diederich College of Communication and Marquette University.

-The director for the workshop is Lindsay Skatrud (email@example.com).
+The directors for the workshop are Carolyn Wagner and Lindsay Skatrud (firstname.lastname@example.org).

 Publications and Materials Needed